JohnathonNow/WebPortfolio-Hugo/content/blorg/facebookphishing/index.md

         header('Location: https://youtube.com');
         die();
     }
-    echo "this is a bad website, you should not be here";
+    echo 'this is a bad website, you should not be here';
 ?>
 ```